We have a unique opportunity to organise ourselves to deliver the system shifts needed to create a unified health system.

 Jo has a wealth of experience at executive level, across the health system both in Aotearoa and the UK.
 She has worked for 5 years as Director of Provider Services in Auckland.
 More recently, she was the National Director for the COVID19 Vaccination Programme, and the interim National Director of the National Public Health Service, leading the operating model design as the service was set up.

-Ken and Jo are working in partnership with colleagues in Te Aka Whai Ora and are pulling together a project team including clinicians and system leaders.
+Ken and Jo are working in partnership with colleagues in Te Aka Whai Ora and a project team including clinicians and system leaders.

-The team will work closely with other workstreams as we create a unified health system.
+The team will work closely with other workstreams to create a unified health system.

 Download the Terms of Reference for this workstream here.